fnproject/tutorials/README.md

 Each of the tutorials below provides a step by step examination and walkthrough of a specific Fn feature or component.
 Check back soon as new tutorials are being added regularly.

 ## Introduction to Fn
+Before deploying your first function, you need to [install and start Fn](install/README.md).

-[Install Fn](install/README.md) and deploy your first functions.
-Select your language:
+Now that Fn is up and running, you can deploy your first function.
+Select your preferred language:

 * [Go](Introduction/README.md)
 * [Java](JavaFDKIntroduction//README.md)